The operational features of the MMU-500 are described in the following sections:

 Outstanding transactions are defined as transactions for which:

 The physical address access is generated and accepted by the slave.

 Write or read responses are stalled.

 The MMU-500 generates a PTW when accesses from the master result in a TLB miss.
-However, the MMU-500 supports only eight such parallel PTWs for a TBU.
-If eight PTWs are pending, a TLB miss on a channel indicates that the MMU-500 cannot accept additional transactions on the write or read channels.
+However, based on the configuration, the MMU-500 supports either 8 or 16 such parallel PTWs for a TBU.
+If more than 8 or 16 PTWs are pending, a TLB miss on a channel indicates that the MMU-500 cannot accept additional transactions on the write or read channels.

-The PTWs are initiated by multiple TBUs.
-Therefore, when there are multiple outstanding transactions in the PTW queue, priority is given to the TBU with the highest QoS.
-The MMU-500 also reuses the programmed QoS value for PTWs.The arqosarb signal, a sideband signal from the MMU-500 to the CCI, has the highest QoS value compared to other read transactions in the MMU-500, including the transaction present on the PTW bus.
+The PTWs are initiated by the TCU for multiple TBUs.
+Therefore, when there are multiple outstanding transactions in the TCU, priority is given to the TBU with the highest QoS.
+The MMU-500 reuses the programmed QoS value for PTWs.The arqosarb signal, a sideband signal from the MMU-500 to the CCI, has the highest QoS value among all PTW read transactions in the TCU.

 You can leave the unused output ports unconnected.

 For address translations, the MMU-500 uses the programmed QoS value.For individual prefetch accesses, the MMU-500 uses the QoS value of the hit transaction.For transactions within the same QoS, the MMU-500 uses a first-come, first-served model.

 The incoming address width is fixed at 49 bits, where A specifies VA sub-ranges.
 You must tie all unused bits to zero.
 The output address width is 48 bits and the width of the AC address bus is 48 bits.

 The MMU-500 does not support peripherals whose address width is greater than 49 bits.